catkims/catkims/README.md

 ### Hi, I'm Catherine 👋
-- :notebook: I am currently a senior at the University of Michigan, studying computer science and cognitive science
+I am currently a senior at the University of Michigan, studying computer science and cognitive science.
+I like designing things but I'm also interested in learning new AI technology.
+I like playing soccer but I'm usually indoors playing games on my switch 😅

-- :video_game: I'm currently working on creating a single player RPG using Unity
-- :violin: Fun fact: I like to play violin and want to release more covers on SoundCloud!
+📫 How to reach me: catkims@umich.edu
 <!--
 **catkims/catkims** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.